The early years

 In 1946, philanthropist Mary Lasker and her colleagues met this challenge, helping to raise more than $4 million for the Society – $1 million of which was used to establish and fund the Society’s groundbreaking research program.
 With the aid and assistance of dedicated volunteers like Lasker and Elmer Bobst, our research program began to bear fruit.
 In 1947, we also began our famous cancer signals campaign, a public education effort about the signs and symptoms of cancer.

 Around the same time the cancer signals campaign began, Dr. Sidney Farber, one of the Society’s first research grantees, achieved the first temporary cancer remission in a child with acute leukemia using the drug Aminopterin, thus opening the modern era of chemotherapy for cancer treatment.
 It was just the beginning of how scientists who the American Cancer Society supported early in their careers would go on to make great leaps in understanding and stopping cancer.

 Society-funded researchers have contributed to nearly every major cancer research breakthrough we’ve seen in the more than 60 years since the Society’s research program began.
 They’ve helped establish the link between cancer and smoking; demonstrated the effectiveness of the Pap test; developed cancer-fighting drugs and biological response modifiers such as interferon; dramatically increased the cure rate for childhood leukemia; proven the safety and effectiveness of mammography; and so much more.
-All told, the American Cancer Society has invested approximately $3.6 billion in research, including giving 47 future Nobel Prize winners the recognition and funding they needed to get started and go on to win the Nobel Prize.
+All told, the American Cancer Society has invested more than $4 billion in research, including giving 47 future Nobel Prize winners the recognition and funding they needed to get started and go on to win the Nobel Prize.